kevinmbabcock/expos-roster/README.md

 # ExposRoster

+This application contains all the roster information for Los Expos baseball team in the Seattle NABA.

+By Kevin Babcock

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Description

+This website contains the following information for Los Expos:

+* A list of all players on the team roster
+* An about page that lists information and history of the team.
+* Each player can be clicked to show more details for that player.
+* Administrators can add, update, and delete all player entries.

 ## Development server

+* Clone github repository from https://github.com/kevinmbabcock/expos-roster
+* Run `npm install` in root directory
+* Run `bower install`
+* Run `ng serve`, page will open in `localhost:4200`

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding